Department of Ayush (Kerala)

 The Department of Ayurveda, Yoga & Naturopathy, Unani, Siddha and Homeopathy (AYUSH) is a department under the Government of Kerala that formulates policies, administers government institutions, and coordinates programmes related to traditional and alternative systems of medicine in Kerala.
 The department promotes Ayurveda, Yoga and Naturopathy, Unani, Siddha, and Homeopathy and regulates educational, research, and healthcare activities in the AYUSH sector across the state.

 The department functions through directorates and autonomous bodies that manage hospitals, research institutions, medical colleges, and wellness programmes.

-Kerala is considered one of the leading states in India in the public sector development of Ayurveda and homeopathy facilities.
+The ministry has been accused of promoting pseudoscience and has faced significant criticism for funding systems that lack biological plausibility and are either untested or conclusively proven as ineffective.
+Quality of research has been poor, and drugs have been launched without rigorous pharmacological studies and meaningful clinical trials on ayurveda or other alternative healthcare systems.

-Ministerial Leadership
+Leadership

 The Department of AYUSH is administratively under the Cabinet Minister for Health and Family Welfare.
-The current minister is Veena George.
+The current minister is K. Muraleedharan.

-The department is headed by a Principal Secretary to Government, an IAS officer, supported by Additional Secretaries, Deputy Secretaries and other officials posted in the Secretariat.
+The department is headed by a Principal Secretary to Government, an IAS officer, supported by Additional Secretaries, Deputy Secretaries, Under Secretaries and other officials posted in the Secretariat.